hiloki/bdash/README.md

 **Stylus**

-Import files in your project with `@import` below:
+Import files in your project using `@import` without the extension below:

 ```stylus
 // Example: All files